-If you are launching a new project or introducing a new process—or improving an existing one—that significantly impacts your employees, there are some questions you should ask to ensure you are not lagging behind on your project or, even worse, missing your objective altogether.
+If you are launching a new project, new change initiative or introducing a new process—or improving an existing one—that significantly impacts your employees, there are some questions you should ask to ensure you are not lagging behind on your project or, even worse, missing your objective altogether.
 By asking a few simple questions, you can quickly understand whether or not you will achieve the desired outcome.

 Question 1: Is your project on schedule, within your budget and well received by your employees?